Eligibility

 Can you be a surrogate without having kids?

 Almost never.
-Nearly all agencies require at least one prior healthy pregnancy and that you're currently raising a child.
+Nearly all agencies require at least one prior healthy pregnancy and that you are currently raising a child.